apache/flink/docs/dev/windows.md

 ## Allowed Lateness

-When working with *event-time* windowing it can happen that elements arrive late, *i.e.* the watermark that Flink uses to keep track of the progress of event-time is already past the end timestamp of a window to which an element belongs.
+When working with *event-time* windowing, it can happen that elements arrive late, *i.e.* the watermark that Flink uses to keep track of the progress of event-time is already past the end timestamp of a window to which an element belongs.
 See [event time](./event_time.html) and especially [late elements](./event_time.html#late-elements) for a more thorough discussion of how Flink deals with event time.

-By default, late elements are dropped if their associated window was already evaluated.
+By default, late elements are dropped when the watermark is past the end of the window.
 However, Flink allows to specify a maximum *allowed lateness* for window operators.
-Allowed lateness specifies by how much time elements can be late before they are dropped.
-Elements that arrive within the allowed lateness of a window are still added to the window and trigger an immediate evaluation of the window which might emit elements.
+Allowed lateness specifies by how much time elements can be late before they are dropped, and its default value is 0.
+Elements that arrive after the watermark is past the end of the window but before it passes the end of window plus the allowed lateness, are still added to the window.
+Depending on the trigger used, a late but not dropped element may cause the window to fire again.
+This is the case for the `EventTimeTrigger`.

 In order to make this work, Flink keeps the state of windows until their allowed lateness expires.
 Once this happens, Flink removes the window and deletes its state, as also described in the [Window Lifecycle](#window-lifecycle) section.